tpm2-software/tpm2-openssl/README.md

 the number of loaded private keys is limited.
 The in-kernel resource manager (`/dev/tpmrm`) is also memory constrained.

-If your application needs to create a large number of objects, we recommend using the [user-space resource manager](https://github.com/tpm2-software/tpm2-abrmd) with a sufficiently large `--max-transients` argument.
+Complex scenarios such as SSL or X.509 operations require creation of a large number of transient objects.
+The in-kernel resource manager is often not sufficient and the [user-space resource manager](https://github.com/tpm2-software/tpm2-abrmd) must be used with a sufficiently large `--max-transients` argument.

 ### Limited Performance